Marthandavarma (novel): Plot summary

 The prince discovers that the men sent from Kilimanoor, led by Narayanayyan, have been defeated by Kazhakkoottathu Pilla and his men.
 He fires the palace guards who are working for Thambi.
 Subhadra returns home after learning of the council being held at her house by Thambi and team.
 Parukutty and her mother get the keys from caretaker to release the two men from detention.
 Upon release, the mad Channan runs ahead to conceal his identity and is followed by Mangoikkal.
 Parukutty sees his resembles to her missing lover and realizes that he is the one who fought off Thambi the night he tried to attain her.
 Ettuveettil Pillas, the Thambi brothers and Sundarayyan decide to assassinate the prince at the palace that night.
 Mangoikkal's nephews arrive at the palace to support the prince.
 He tells them to come in the morning and coordinate with Ramayyan.
 Later, the prince is awakened from his sleep by Subhadra's arrival in his room, informing him his life is in danger.
 The prince follows her after remembering that she was the one who helped him another night.
 Kudamon Pilla, Padmanabhan Thambi and company enter the palace to assassinate the prince but find no one.
 Subhadra heads to her house with Marthanada Varma, Parameswaran and Ramayyan who are disguised as menials.
 They are spotted by Raman Thambi and his team on the way, but she and the trio evade him due to her quick thinking.
 The trio hide near a banyan tree while Subhadra fetches five men, dressed as porters, from her home and rejoins them.
 She instructs them to cross Venganoor.
 They are about to leave when Thirumukhathu Pilla arrives and recognizes the prince.
 He asks Subhadra why she is helping the one who killed her brother, Ananthapadmanabhan.
-She assures him that her brother is not dead.
+She assures him that Ananthapadmanabhan is not dead and asks how he could be her brother.
 Thirumukhathu reveals that he is her father.
 Subhadra says that her brother will be at Pathan camp.